Jonny-exe/binary-fractions/binary_fractions/README.md

 **Arguments**:

 - `value` _TwosComplement_ - string in twos-complement format
-- `strict` _bool_ - If strict is True, leaves it as much as unchanged as possible.
+- `simplify` _bool_ - If simplify is False, it leaves fractional binary strings as much unchanged as possible.
-  If strict is False simplifies returned binary string representation.
+  If simplify is True it simplifies returned fractional binary string representation.

 **Returns**: